 4. Gabion basket

-Gabion baskets are galvanized or stainless steel wire enclosures or cages.
-Fill these baskets with inorganic materials like rock or brick to make a landscape retaining wall.
+These are galvanized or stainless steel wire enclosures or cages.
+Fill the baskets with inorganic materials like rock or brick to make a landscape retaining wall.

 Gabion walls are simple to construct and allow homeowners to use materials that are difficult to stack, such as small boulders, river rocks, or round rocks, in retaining walls.

-Gabion baskets are low-maintenance as well.
 You won’t have to worry about repairing an unsightly crack as you could find in a concrete retaining wall.
+These baskets are low-maintenance as well.

 5. Mix rock sizes